 It’s time to start developing your course when you’ve decided on a specific topic.
 To ensure your course is successful it’s important that you provide quality content that people will be willing to pay good money for.
 In addition to your coursework and teaching style, the quality of your course will also depend on the equipment you use to record and edit your course lectures.
 You need to ensure your course quality can be distinguished easily from a youtube vlog.
 Here are some of the essentials you might need:

 - A good quality HD camera

 - Good lighting

 - A well-written script

 It’s fine if you can’t afford a professional setup; simply grab whatever equipment you can and make do with the rest.
 However, if you can afford to purchase high-quality equipment, your course will naturally gain in value and appeal to your target audience.

 3. Choose Your Platform

 After recording the lectures for your online course, it’s time to upload them to an online site.
-Selecting a hosting platform that makes your course easy to access, lets you customize it according to your preferences and looks decent.
-You have three options to choose from when selecting your online course platforms; which one you select depends on your budget and the advantages provided by each.
+Selecting a hosting platform that makes your course easy to access allows you to customize it according to your preferences and looks professional.
+You have three options to choose from when selecting your online course platforms; the one you select depends on your budget and the advantages provided by each.
 Whether you want to upload it on an online course platform that contains millions of other courses, or set up your server to sell courses from your website, make your decision through comparative analysis of each option.
-You can also try an online course marketplace like Coursera or Udemy, however, these platforms usually charge up to 50% of your generated revenue.
+You can also try an online course marketplace like Coursera or Udemy.
+However, these platforms usually charge up to 50% of your generated revenue.

 4. Increase Value By Upselling